clbarnes/singularity-asciidoctor/README.md

 Singularity also gives you a lot more flexibility, allowing you to navigate around your own file system and run asciidoctor on whatever you want, rather than having to mount and be constrained to a single specific directory.

+## Credit

+All credit for making this work goes to the maintainers of [asciidoctor/docker-asciidoctor](https://github.com/asciidoctor/docker-asciidoctor).